LaTeX back-end

 are the element coordinates that are being tested.
 If this function returns true

-, then the highlight style will be applied to the (i,j)
+, the highlight style will be applied to the (i, j)

 element.
 Otherwise, the default style will be used.